 Our partners who carry out the projects in the countries of origin train the farmers and monitor the fulfilment of our responsibility criteria.
 They monitor the farmers and report to Fazer according to an agreed process.
-In addition, Fazer relies on audits it conducts itself and audits by third parties.
+In addition, Fazer relies on audits it conducts itself, and on audits conducted by third parties.

 What are the benefits of the programmes for Fazer?

 We believe that the programmes help us to make cocoa's value chain more responsible and to ensure the availability and quality of cocoa.
 Without cocoa, there is no chocolate – which is why cocoa farming must be financially attractive to farmers.
 Another significant benefit of the programmes is that they allow us to trace the cocoa right to individual farms.
 All of the farmers participating in the programme are registered and their farms are mapped, and we can engage in long-term cooperation with the farmers.